Hi, I’m Gavin.

 Last year, with the dedicated IBM team, I completed a redesign of the pattern design system for IBM Cloud and all digital Cloud properties.
 Prior to that, I was the designer on the Samsung shopping cart experience with Barbarian Group.
 I lead the redesign of American Express Music, a live digital music platform for American Express.
 I spent two years working as the Design Lead for Praedicat, a modeling and risk management startup in Los Angeles.
 One of my more celebrated projects is Samsung's CenterStage which I worked as the user interface and infographic designer.
 This project won design awards at The Cannes Lions, The One Club, and others.

-One of the foundations of my process is to listen and observe.
-You can't solve a problem you don't understand.
-By asking questions you gain insight and clarity.
+One of the foundations of my process is design research.
+You must understand the problem you want to solve.
+By asking questions you gather data.
 You begin to uncover actionable needs.
-This is a time to analyze themes, list competitors, and create mind maps.
-This is followed by ethnography, field research and meeting with stakeholders to develop personas and start to shape insights into user journeys.
+This is a good time to observe and listen.
+This can happen through customer interviews, card sorting, field research and meeting with stakeholders.
+The result of this phase is develop personas and start to shape data into insights through user journeys.

-The next step is exchanging ideas.
-The goal is to come up with as many as possible.
-Then you prioritize them using a prioritization grid.
+The next step is developing empathy and exchanging ideas.
+The goal is to come up with as many as possible and then prioritize them using a design criteria.
 This is where a diverse set of team members can speak to value and feasibility.
 Designers and marketing managers might have a better sense of value, while engineers and developers might have a better sense of feasibility.
-When there is agreement on design criteria, the best ideas speak for themselves.
-Next, I like to ask the question "what's the smallest thing we can make to test our assumptions?".
-Once you create constraints around solutions, you can wireframe the intended user stories and start to build.
-This is where we begin to converge and the attention to detail is critical along with an appreciation for the intersection of aesthetic and experience.
-We then build something quick and functional emphasizing nimble design over heavy design.

-Starting with assumptions from Step 1, we gather data by asking users about the experience and validate this based on improved behavior.
-If a design system is in place this a great time to create a testing plan and push code.
+Next, we build something functional emphasizing nimble design.
+Starting with assumptions from Step 1, we gather feedback by asking users about the experience and validate this based on improved behavior.
 Gaining early customer validation is weighed over releasing products with unidentified value.
 For example: driving consideration, building awareness, creating urgency, and increasing demand.
-Frequent demos and releases allow for more user access.
-More user access means more research and business validation.

 Values and team building